gallenc/opennms-integrations-play/kafka-experiments/minimal-minion-kafka/README.md

 Install docker / docker compose of your development machine.
 On a PC you can use docker-desktop

-the .env file sets the version of opennms to use - currently 30.0.2 (see https://docs.docker.com/compose/environment-variables/)
+the .env file sets the version of OpenNMS to use - currently 29.0.6 (see https://docs.docker.com/compose/environment-variables/)